David Corn: Books

-The Plame affair
+Plame affair

 Corn was personally involved in the early coverage of the controversy over leaks to the media of the name of CIA officer Valerie Plame.
 After Robert Novak revealed Plame's identity in his July 14, 2003, column, Corn was among the first to report, several days later, that Plame had been working covertly.
 He also raised the possibility that the leak of her identity violated the Intelligence Identities Protection Act (IIPA); however, prosecutors found no evidence that those government officials who leaked her name knew she was a covert agent, and no official was ultimately charged with violating the IIPA.

 Novak, for his part, disputed that Plame had been a covert operative at the time her identity was revealed.
 He also objected to the negative portrayal of himself in Hubris, the book in part about the matter by Corn and Isikoff.
-Novak said of Corn, "Nobody was more responsible for bloating this episode."
+Novak said of Corn, "Nobody was more responsible for bloating this episode".
 Novak felt that Corn was too close with former ambassador Joseph Wilson, Plame's husband and a key figure in criticism of the administration's arguments for invasion.
 However, in early 2007, an unclassified summary of Valerie Plame's employment history at the CIA was disclosed for the first time in a court filing which confirmed that Plame was indeed a covert operative at the time Novak made her name public.

 Mitt Romney "47 Percent" video and George Polk Award

 In announcing Corn's being awarded the George Polk Award for 2012, the sponsors wrote:David Corn of Mother Jones will receive the George Polk Award for Political Reporting ...
-Through persistent digging and careful negotiation with a source, Corn secured a full recording of Romney at a $50,000-a-plate Florida fundraiser declaring that 47 percent of Americans — those who back President Obama — are "victims" who are "dependent upon government" and "pay no income tax."
+Through persistent digging and careful negotiation with a source, Corn secured a full recording of Romney at a $50,000-a-plate Florida fundraiser declaring that 47 percent of Americans — those who back President Obama — are "victims" who are "dependent upon government" and "pay no income tax".
 Corn worked for weeks to obtain the recording ...
 Furthermore, it was Corn's extensive previous reporting on Romney that convinced the source to trust him with its release.
 Corn's article that introduced the secret tape was published online on the Mother Jones on September 17, 2012.

 Works

 Personal life

-David Corn is married to Welmoed Laanstra, a curator.
-They have two children and live in Takoma Park, MD.
+David has two children and lives in Takoma Park, Maryland.